A universal space for finite topological spaces

 The motivation of this paper is twofold.
 On the one hand, in \cite{MGupper, MGhomotopical, MGthe}, Morón and Gómez uses embeddings for every Tychonov space in its hyperspace with the upper semifinite topology.
 They relate properties of the space with properties of the hyperspace using that, although the topology of the hyperspace is non-Hausdorff, it is very easy to manipulate.
 They also describe a special neighborhood system for the embedding of a compact metric space in its upper semifinite hyperspace to get results in the shape theory for compacta.
-On the other hand, in \cite{MMreconstruction}, the authors showed (Theorem 4) that every compact metric space is homeomorphic to a subespace of the inverse limit of finite topological spaces (actually, upper semifinite hyperspaces of discrete approximations), being the inverse limit an homotopical copy of the space that strongly retracts onto it.
-The generalization for the hyperspace is also true, namely that the hyperspace of the compact metric space with the upper semifinite topology is homotopically equivalent to a an inverse sequence of finite topological hyperspaces (Theorem 20 of \cite{phMondejar}).
-Also, in \cite{MPoly}, it is shown that the associated inverse sequence of polyhedra (by means of the Alexandroff-McCord functor \cite{Msingular}) represents the shape type of the original space.
+On the other hand, in \cite{MMreconstruction}, the authors showed (Theorem 4) that every compact metric space is homeomorphic to a subspace of the inverse limit of finite topological spaces (actually, upper semifinite hyperspaces of discrete approximations), being the inverse limit an homotopical copy of the space with a homeomorhic copy as a strong deformation retract.
+The generalization for the hyperspace is also true, namely that the hyperspace of the compact metric space with the upper semifinite topology is homotopically equivalent to an inverse sequence of finite topological hyperspaces (Theorem 20 of \cite{phMondejar}).
+Also, in \cite{Mpolyhedral}, it is shown that the associated inverse sequence of polyhedra (by means of the Alexandroff-McCord functor \cite{Msingular}) represents the shape type of the original space.
 Combining this results, we try to answer some related questions.
 What classes of spaces can be embedded in hyperspaces of discrete spaces with the upper semifinite topology?
 Can these spaces be written as inverse limits of finite spaces?
 Can we use them as a universal environment to detect shape properties?